 Jerry Bock has also contributed one song per weekly broadcast of “Sing Something Special,” a New York City Board of Education program on WNYE, which culminated in a special children’s album for Golden Records.

-Bock is currently represented on Broadway with a major excerpt from Fiddler,” in “Jerome Robbins’ Broadway,” as well as a highly successful revival off-Broadway of “The Rothschilds.”
-In celebration of Fiddler’s 25th birthday, a national company has been touring for two years and will open in Japan next autumn.
-Bock, with Harnick, was also inducted into the Theater Hall of Fame earlier this year.
+Bock collaborated on a major excerpt from Fiddler,” in “Jerome Robbins’ Broadway,” as well as a highly successful revival off-Broadway of “The Rothschilds.”
+Bock, with Harnick, was also inducted into the Theater Hall of Fame and the Songwriters Hall of Fame in 1972.